STR THEATRE BOOK PRIZE

 The three judges, who are different each year, are drawn from the ranks of theatre practitioners, theatre critics, senior academics concerned with theatre, and theatre archivists, with a member of the committee of the Society for Theatre Research as chair.

-Entry for books with 2023 copyright has closed.
+Entry for books with 2024 copyright will open later in the year.
 Publishers requiring more information should contact theatrebookprize@str.org.uk

 2024 Judges (for books published 2023)